Skip to content

 An accurate diagnosis is the essential first step.
 Through imaging like an MRI, a specialist can see exactly what’s happening inside your joint.
 If the cartilage is worn down to the point of being “bone-on-bone,” non-surgical options might offer pain relief but may not be able to fully restore the joint.
 The goal is to catch the issue early enough to support your body’s natural capacity for joint regeneration.

-How Your Age and Health Play a Role
+Does Your Age and Overall Health Matter?

 Your body’s ability to heal is influenced by your age and overall wellness.
 Younger patients often respond more robustly to regenerative treatments because their cellular machinery is naturally more active.
 However, age isn’t a strict cutoff.
 A healthy, active 60-year-old might have a better outcome than a less healthy 40-year-old.
 What matters most is your biological health, not just your chronological age.